dokku/dokku-redis/README.md

-redis:connect <name>           Connect via redis-cli to a redis service redis:create <name>            Create a redis service with environment variables redis:destroy <name>           Delete the service and stop its container if there are no links left redis:export <name> > <file>   Export a dump of the redis service database redis:expose <name> [port]     Expose a redis service on custom port if provided (random port otherwise) redis:import <name> <file>     Import a dump into the redis service database
+redis:connect <name>           Connect via redis-cli to a redis service redis:create <name>            Create a redis service with environment variables redis:destroy <name>           Delete the service and stop its container if there are no links left redis:enter <name> [command]   Enter a running couchdb service or run a command redis:export <name> > <file>   Export a dump of the redis service database redis:expose <name> [port]     Expose a redis service on custom port if provided (random port otherwise) redis:import <name> <file>     Import a dump into the redis service database